-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 7-1.
-Panel Bears on Steel Beam Purpose: Transfer of vertical load from roof or floor panel to steel beam.
+Class Load Cost Const Inspect Fire Purpose: Transfer of vertical load from roof or floor panel to steel beam.
 Can also transfer shear along the length of the beam.
 Description: Roof or floor panel bears on top of steel beam.
 Positive attachment is made with partially-threaded screws.
-Notes: Capacity of primary load path is controlled by perpendicular-to-grain bearing capacity of floor panel.
+Notes.
+Capacity of primary load path is controlled by perpendicular-to-grain bearing capacity of floor panel.
 Screws provide load path for in-plane loads.
-Steel beam flange is pre-drilled to accommodate screws.
 Steel beam depth to be great enough for screw installation.
-1 High \$ Easy Easy Level II
+1 High \$ Easy Easy Fire Level II

-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 7-2.
-Panel Bears on Steel Beam with Angle Intage Purpose: Transfer of vertical load from roof or floor panel to steel beam.
+Connection Type Image Designer Notes Class Load Cost Const Inspect Fire 7-2.
+Panel Bears on Steel Beam with Angles Purpose: Transfer of vertical load from roof or floor panel to steel beam.
 Can also transfer shear along the length of the beam.
 Description: Roof or floor panel bears on steel angles fastened to web of steel beam, typically with welds or bolts.
 Positive attachment between angles and panel is made with partially-threaded screws.
 Notes: Capacity of primary load path is controlled by perpendicular-to-grain bearing capacity of floor panel.
 Connection should accommodate different expected tolerance between steel construction and timber construction.
-Horizontal leg of angle sized to accommodate screw installation and panel bearing area.
+Horizontal leg of angles sized to accommodate screw installation and panel bearing area.
 Screws provide load path for in-plane loads.
 Consider eccentricity of load on steel beam if panel occurs on one side.
 Constructability may depend on connection at opposite end of panel.
 Steel beam depth to be great enough for screw installation.
 In panel design, consider that panel is not continuous across connection and multi-span conditions may not be achievable.
 2 Medium \$\$ Advanced Easy Level III 7-3.
 Panel Hung from Beam with Bolts Purpose: Transfer of vertical load from roof panel to steel beam.
 Can also transfer shear along the length of the beam.
 Description: Roof panel attached to bottom flange of steel beam from below and connected with bolts.
 Notes: Capacity of primary load path is controlled by perpendicular-to-grain bearing capacity of panel on washers.
 Bolts provide load path for in-plane loads.
 Connection can achieve the appearance of an unsupported panel when viewed from below.
 Additional work required to conceal fasteners.
-Panel cannot be disconnected from rigging until connected to beam, or temporary shoring of panel is required.
+Panel cannot be disconnected from rigging until connected to beam or temporary shoring of panel is required.
 Steel beam flange is pre-drilled to accommodate bolts.
 Bolt holes in panel are field-drilled to accommodate different expected tolerances between steel construction and timber construction.
 Consider that top flange of steel beam is unbraced as shown.
-Due to the continuous nature of the panels, consider stricter deflection criteria to reduce the likelihood of visible variations in lower panel surface.
+Due to continuous nature of the panels, consider stricter deflection criteria to reduce the likelihood of visible variations in lower panel surface.
 1 Low \$\$\$ Advanced Easy Level III